Group Management Overview

 Tip: To find a position quickly, you can type in the first few letters of the position you're looking for, and the position will likely pop up instead of having to scroll through the position list!

-To adjust the position of a member who is already a member of the group, you can find their name on the right side of the screen, use the drop-down menu to select another position, and click "Update."
+To update the position of a current group member, find their name on the right side of the screen, select the desired position from the drop-down menu, and click “Update.”

 Primary vs. Group Position

-A member's primary position points to data about the member's program membership.
-The primary position is most helpful when it is the position that the member holds in most groups in your program.
-When you pull up the Rostering page for a group, the member's primary position will be auto-filled in the position drop box.
+A member’s primary position refers to information tied to their program membership.
+It represents their main instrument or role within the program and is most useful when it reflects the position they hold in most groups.
+When you open the Rostering page for a group, the member’s primary position will automatically populate in the Position drop-down menu.